VaporXVII/NHL_EVO/Teams/Details/README.md

 # Overview
-This folder contains the notebooks responsible for processing NHL franchise details data through the Silver and Gold layers of the Medallion Architecture.
+This folder contains the notebooks responsible for processing NHL franchise details data through the Bronze, Silver, and Gold layers of the Medallion Architecture.
 The Team Details section also incorporates `nhl_data_staged.teams.master_ids` to include teams that were not Original Six or part of an Expansion era (e.g. Hamilton Tigers, Toronto St. Patrics).
 The endpoint may include values for `last_active_season` if the franchise is no longer active, hwoever a franchise relocated to a new city and assumed a new team name, then the `nhl_data_staged.games.schedules` table is used to derive the franchise's current team `active_from`, `active_to`, and `last_active_season` fields.